[Home] [Updates] [Site map] [My Quotes; Shroud of Turin quotes: Unclassified, Classified] [My The Shroud of Turin blog]

 [Index: Jan, Mar, April, May, Jun, Jul, Aug, Sep,Oct, Nov, Dec]

 May 6/05/2010 "In the late 1970s, he was quick to see the value of the revolutionary new method of radiocarbon dating then being developed (called accelerator mass spectrometry or AMS dating) and became fully committed to establishing the method at Oxford.
 In the early days of setting up the AMS facility at Oxford, he could be found crawling inside the accelerator tank, or discussing design modifications, or even sweeping the floor.
 Such total involvement got its reward especially in his participation in the dating of the Shroud of Turin in 1988.
 Cardinal Anastasio Ballestrero, the Archbishop of Turin, had authorised the removal of samples of the shroud for testing by three laboratories: in Arizona, Zurich - and Oxford.
 Hall's laboratory dated its sample to between 1260 and 1390.
 The mix of good science, intricate instrumentation, the attention of the world's press, the ambivalence of the religious authorities and sheer importance of the outcome for so many people appealed to him immensely; he also took pleasure in, as he saw it, the debunking of any conviction that could not be rationally demonstrated. `There was a multi-million-pound business in making forgeries during the 14th century,' he bluntly told a British Museum press conference. `Someone just got a bit of linen, faked it up and flogged it.'
 And again, `Some people may continue to fight for the authenticity of the shroud, like the Flat Earth Society, but this settles it all as far as we are concerned.'"
 (Hedges, R. & Tite, M., "Obituaries: Professor Edward Hall," The Independent, 16 August 2001) 7/05/2010 "Collecting and packaging of samples It is important not to introduce any contamination when collecting and packing the sample.
 If flotation is used in the collection process, no hydrocarbons should be used.
 Hydrogen peroxide can, however, be used to break up soil samples.
 Many materials used for preserving or conserving samples contain carbon that may be impossible to remove subsequently: do not use glues, biocides, polyethylene glycol (PEG) or polyvinylacetate (PVA).
 Many ordinary packing materials, such as paper, cardboard, cotton wool and string, contain carbon and are potential contaminants.
 Cigarette ash is also taboo."
 (Bowman, S., "Radiocarbon Dating," Interpreting the Past, University of California Press: Berkeley CA, 1990, pp.55-56.
 Emphasis original) June 5/06/2010 "One of the relics held by the cathedral in the town of Oviedo, in the north of Spain, is a piece of cloth measuring approximately 84 x 53 cm.
 There is no image on this cloth.
 Only stains are visible to the naked eye, although more is visible under the microscope.
-The remarkable thing about this cloth is that both tradition and scientific studies claim that the cloth was used to cover and clean the face of Jesus after the crucifixion.
+The his cloth is that both tradition and scientific studies claim that the cloth was used to cover and clean the face of Jesus after the crucifixion.
 We are going to present and look into these claims.
 Such a cloth is known to have existed from the gospel of John, chapter 20, verses 6 and 7.
 These verses read as follows, `Simon Peter, following him, also came up, went into the tomb, saw the linen cloth lying on the ground, and also the cloth that had been over his head; this was not with the linen cloth but rolled up in a place by itself.'
 John clearly differentiates between this smaller face cloth, the sudarium, and the larger linen that had wrapped the body.
 The history of the sudarium is well documented, and much more straightforward than that of the Shroud.
 Most of the information comes from the twelfth century bishop of Oviedo, Pelagius (or Pelayo), whose historical works are the Book of the Testaments of Oviedo, and the Chronicon Regum Legionensium.
 According to this history, the sudarium was in Palestine until shortly before the year 614, when Jerusalem was attacked and conquered by Chosroes II, who was king of Persia from 590 to 628.
 It was taken away to avoid destruction in the invasion, first to Alexandria by the presbyter Philip, then across the north of Africa when Chosroes conquered Alexandria in 616.
 The sudarium entered Spain at Cartagena, along with people who were fleeing from the Persians.
 The bishop of Ecija, Fulgentius, welcomed the refugees and the relics, and surrendered the chest, or ark, to Leandro, bishop of Seville.
 He took it to Seville, where it spent some years.
 Saint Isidore was later bishop of Seville, and teacher of Saint Ildefonso, who was in turn appointed bishop of Toledo.
 When he left Seville to take up his post there, he took the chest with him.
 It stayed in Toledo until the year 718.
 It was then taken further north to avoid destruction at the hands of the Muslims, who conquered the majority of the Iberian peninsula at the beginning of the eighth century.
 It was first kept in a cave that is now called Monsacro, ten kilometres from Oviedo.
 King Alfonso II had a special chapel built for the chest, called the `Cámara Santa', later incorporated into the cathedral.
 The key date in the history of the sudarium is the 14th March 1075, when the chest was officially opened in the presence of King Alfonso VI, his sister Doña Urraca, and Rodrigo Díaz de Vivar, better known as El Cid.
 A list was made of the relics that were in the chest, and which included the sudarium.
 In the year 1113, the chest was covered with silver plating, on which there is an inscription inviting all Christians to venerate this relic which contains the holy blood.
 The sudarium has been kept in the cathedral at Oviedo ever since."
 (Guscin, M., "The Sudarium of Oviedo: Its History and Relationship to the Shroud of Turin," 1997)

 Copyright © 2010, by Stephen E. Jones.
 All rights reserved.
 These my quotes may be used